Patriots wide receiver Antonio Brown faces rape accusations by former trainer

 The New York Times first reported about the lawsuit.

-The AP does not ordinarily name the alleged victims of sex assaults, but Taylor was identified in the federal lawsuit and was quoted in a statement provided by her lawyer, David Haas.
+The AP does not typically identify people who say they are victims of sexual assault unless they come forward publicly, but Taylor was identified in the federal lawsuit and was quoted in a statement provided by her lawyer, David Haas.

 “As a rape victim of Antonio Brown, deciding to speak out has been an incredibly difficult decision,” Taylor said.
 “I have found strength in my faith, my family, and from the accounts of other survivors of sexual assault.
 Speaking out removes the shame that I have felt for the past year and places it on the person responsible for my rape.”